-- Erasure, which is the right to request that your personal data is removed from our systems be they paper or electronic – please note that under certain circumstances we are legal obliged to maintain a copy of your data for contractual and or statutory reasons
+- Erasure, which is the right to request that your personal data be removed from our systems be they paper or electronic – please note that under certain circumstances we are legally obliged to maintain a copy of your data for contractual and or statutory reasons

 - Restriction of processing, this is the right for you to request that we only process certain parts of your data